Plastics--what can we do without them? They’re handy, convenient, durable, colorful--so what’s the problem?

-EU countries have voted to ban plastic plates, drinking straws and other single-use plastic products to help contain the huge amounts of plastic waste in the environment and in the world's oceans.
+EU countries have voted to ban plastic plates, drinking straws, and other single-use plastic products to help contain huge amounts of plastic waste in the environment and in the world's oceans.

 Kenya banned plastics in 2017 due to serious sewage problems and unsafe drinking water.
 Violators could face prison time for up to 4 years.

 Similar to Kenya, Rwanda also has prison time for plastic users and sellers.
 The Rwandan government also passed a law to promote plastic education.
 Children at an early age know how long plastic bags take to decompose.

 While Costa Rica had set an ambitious goal to get rid of all disposable plastic items by 2021.

 Heavily populated China banned the use and manufacture of very thin plastic bags in 2008 as these get tossed out easily.

 The use of microplastics in cosmetic products has not been allowed in New Zealand since 2018.